COSC-499-W2023/year-long-project-team-3/docs/weekly logs/team/week_9_sem_2_team_log.md

 ### Additional Context

-We also had a meeting today to review the feedback we got from peer testing #2 and made tasks based on it ("Peer Testing 2" section above).
+We also had a meeting on Tuesday to review the feedback we got from peer testing #2 and made tasks based on it ("Peer Testing 2" section above).